ArcticStrap/glacierglide/README.md

 # horinezumi
-A currently WIP wiki framework.
+A currently WIP wiki software written in go.

 ## Running